WesselvanDam/hitster-card-generator/ReadMe.md

    ```bash
    python -m venv env
    ```
-4. Activate the virtual environment:
+4. Activate the virtual environment (skip this step if you didn't create one):
    - On Windows:
      ```bash
      .\env\Scripts\Activate.ps1